Signals of merging supermassive primordial black holes in pulsar timing arrays

-The discovery of gravitational waves (GWs) with frequencies $\mathcal{O}(100)\,\mathrm{Hz}$ from binary black hole mergers in 2015~\cite{LIGOScientific:2016aoc} has opened new possibilities for the exploration of our Universe.
-Depending on the astrophysical or cosmological source, GW signals may exist over a wide range of different frequencies and complementary experimental approaches aim to explore much of the available parameter space~\cite{LISA:2017pwj, NANOGrav:2020bcs}.
-Pulsar timing arrays (PTAs) in particular are sensitive to frequencies in the nHz range.
-In 2020 NANOGrav~\cite{NANOGrav:2020bcs} announced evidence for a common red process hinting at a stochastic nHz gravitational wave background (GWB), with similar results subsequently published by other PTAs~\cite{Goncharov2021,Chen2021,Antoniadis2022}.
-Excitingly, the very recent data releases from NANOGrav~\cite{NANOGrav:2023gor}, EPTA~\cite{Antoniadis:2023ott}, PPTA~\cite{Reardon:2023gzh} and CPTA~\cite{Xu:2023wog} not only strengthen this signal, but also show mounting evidence for the characteristic quadrupolar Hellings-Downs correlation~\cite{Hellings1983}.
-It is therefore fascinating to speculate about possible origins of this newly discovered GWB.
-Mergers of supermassive black hole binaries (SMBHB) are expected to contribute to the GWB in this frequency range~\cite{NANOGrav:2020bcs}, although the local SMBHB density would need to be $\mathcal{O}(10)$ larger than previously estimated~\cite{Casey-Clyde2021,Kelley2016,Kelley2017} in order to match the observed signal amplitude.
-Given that it is a matter of active debate as to whether this could provide a viable explanation~\cite{Middleton2021,Izquierdo-Villalba2021,Curylo2021,Somalwar2023}, it is interesting to consider possible alternative sources.
-In particular a nHz GWB could also originate from truly cosmological sources~\cite{NANOGrav:2023hvm}, such as inflation~\cite{Vagnozzi:2020gtf}, cosmic strings~\cite{Blasi2020,Ellis2020b, Buchmuller:2020lbh}, first-order phase transitions~\cite{Nakai2020,Ratzinger:2020koh,NANOGrav:2021flc,Bringmann:2023opz} or the \emph{production} of sub-solar mass primordial black holes (PBHs)~\cite{DeLuca:2020agl,Vaskonen:2020lbd,Kohri:2020qqd,Ashoorioon:2022raz}.
+\paragraph*{Introduction.---} The discovery of gravitational waves (GWs) with frequencies $\mathcal{O}(100)\,\mathrm{Hz}$ from binary black hole mergers in 2015~\cite{LIGOScientific:2016aoc} has opened new possibilities for the exploration of our Universe.
+Depending on the astrophysical or cosmological source, GW signals may exist over a wide range of frequencies and complementary experimental approaches aim to explore much of the available parameter space~\cite{LISA:2017pwj, NANOGrav:2020bcs}.
+Pulsar timing arrays (PTAs) in particular are sensitive at frequencies in the nHz range.
+In 2020, the North American Nanohertz Observatory for Gravitational Waves collaboration (NANOGrav)~\cite{NANOGrav:2020bcs} announced evidence for a common red process hinting at a stochastic nHz gravitational wave background (GWB), with similar results subsequently published by other PTAs~\cite{Goncharov2021,Chen2021,Antoniadis2022}.
+Excitingly, the very recent findings from NANOGrav~\cite{NANOGrav:2023gor}, the European PTA (EPTA)~\cite{Antoniadis:2023ott}, Parkes PTA (PPTA)~\cite{Reardon:2023gzh}, and Chinese PTA (CPTA)~\cite{Xu:2023wog} not only strengthen this signal, but also show mounting evidence for the characteristic quadrupolar Hellings-Downs correlation~\cite{Hellings1983}.
+It is, therefore, fascinating and timely to investigate possible origins of this newly observed signal in terms of a gravitational wave background (GWB).
+Mergers of supermassive black hole binaries (SMBHB) are expected to contribute to the GWB in this frequency range~\cite{NANOGrav:2020bcs}, although the local SMBHB density would need to be $\mathcal{O}(10)$ larger than previously estimated~\cite{Casey-Clyde2021,Kelley2016,Kelley2017} to match the observed signal amplitude.
+Hence, the validity of this explanation is under active debate~\cite{Middleton2021,Izquierdo-Villalba2021,Curylo2021,Somalwar2023} and it is interesting to consider alternative sources.
+A nHz GWB could also originate from truly cosmological sources~\cite{NANOGrav:2023hvm,Antoniadis:2023zhi}, such as inflation~\cite{Vagnozzi:2020gtf}, topological defects~\cite{Blasi2020,Ellis2020b, Buchmuller:2020lbh,Samanta:2020cdk,Guo:2023hyp,King:2023cgv}, first-order phase transitions~\cite{Nakai2020,Ratzinger:2020koh,NANOGrav:2021flc,Bringmann:2023opz,Madge:2023cak}, or the \emph{production} of sub-solar mass primordial black holes (PBHs)~\cite{DeLuca:2020agl,Vaskonen:2020lbd,Kohri:2020qqd,Unal:2020mts,Ashoorioon:2022raz}.